 - Diplomate of the American Board of Periodontology

-- Board certification from American Board of Periodontology
+- Board certification from the American Board of Periodontology

 - Trained Periodontist in Implantology and Laser Surgery at the Advanced Periodontics Department at University of Colorado School of Dentistry (UCSD)